 She is assumed to have verbalized her disagreement to which the Mayor responded:

 “Right, well, you can take your freedom of speech outside.”

-This blast from the past calls into question whether Beto O’Rourke is fit to serve Texas and its largest religious body of nearly 5 million Catholic Texans in the US Senate.
-He will face off against Senator Ted Cruz (R-TX) in the November General Election.
+This blast from the past calls into question whether Beto O’Rourke is fit to serve as President of the United States’ with our largest religious body of more than 70 million American Catholics.